4. Stress risk assessment

 Employers have a legal duty to protect employees from stress at work by doing a risk assessment and acting on it.

-If you have fewer than five employees you don’t have to write anything down.
+If you have fewer than five workers you don't have to write anything down.
 But it is useful to do this, so you can review it later, for example if something changes.
-If you have five or more employees, you are required by law to write the risk assessment down.
+If you have five or more workers, you are required by law to write the risk assessment down.

 Any paperwork you produce should help you communicate and manage the risks in your business.
 For most people this does not need to be a big exercise – just note the main points about the significant risks and what you decided.

-An easy way to record your findings is by using our risk assessment template, and there are example risk assessments on stress below, that may help employers in small businesses.
+An easy way to record your findings is by using our risk assessment template, and there are example risk assessments on stress, that may help employers in small businesses: